 - Are you able to offer something?
 This could be thoughtful content, an eBook, a discount, an announcement, or some other piece of information that your audience will find valuable?

-If you are able to confidently answer or consider those questions, then it is a good time for you to reach out to your audience.
-Also keep in mind that you should be able to say “yes” to all three questions.
-Sometimes you could have the most thoughtful messages every single day, but would you really want to receive an email every single day, no matter the content?
+If you can confidently answer or consider those questions, it is a good time to reach out to your audience.
+Also, keep in mind that you should be able to say “yes” to all three questions.
+Sometimes you could have the most thoughtful messages every day, but would you really want to receive an email every day, no matter its content?
 In most instances, the answer is no.

-Set-Up an Email Frequency Test.
-To set up a frequency test you experiment with different factors, such as weekly vs. biweekly, and monitor and measure your metrics.
-By looking at the patterns where emails are performing better you can plan and make a customize schedule for your business.
-For some industries once a week (or yes, possibly, once a day in very specific industries), works really well, and in some cases once a month may be best.
+To set up a frequency test, you experiment with different factors, such as weekly vs. biweekly, and monitor and measure your metrics.
+By looking at the patterns where emails are performing better, you can plan and make a customized schedule for your business.
+For some industries, once a week (or yes, possibly, once a day in specific industries) works really well, and in some cases, once a month may be best.
 Below shows you how you might compare metrics in Marketo, for example:

-According to HubSpot there are 5 steps to start developing a frequency test:
+According to HubSpot, there are five steps to start developing a frequency test:

 - Come up with an informed hypothesis